 Upon leaving Halliburton, I was awarded a full scholarship from Georgetown University, where I earned my MBA and was a Research Scholar, working with two professors and the business school’s Assistant Dean on various research projects.

 After graduation in 1993, I joined AT Kearney, a management consulting firm.
 Kelly and I moved to Milton where we raised two wonderful daughters, who are now both middle school teachers.
 After 2.5 years with Kearney, I joined Accenture where I was eventually promoted to partner.
 My primary practice area was Business Strategy.
 In this role, I worked with senior executives and boards of directors to help define and operationalize their organizations’ strategies.

 In 2003, I exited Accenture to become an independent consultant, continuing my focus on Business Strategy.
 My clients include ABB, John Deere, Flowers Foods, and Walmart.
-Most recently, I worked with the senior leadership of Auburn University and Highlands College to define their 20-year strategies.
+Most recently, I worked with the senior leadership of Auburn University, Highlands College, and the University of Memphis to define their 20-year strategies.
 I am especially proud of this work in higher education.
-Following are links to these schools strategic plans (with my role described on the last page).
+Following are links to these schools’ strategic plans:

 My Business Strategy consulting often requires me to focus on issues of organizational governance.
 And in doing this work, I have worked with dozens of boards of directors.
 I have also served on 2 organizational boards, including the Association for Supply Chain Management–the largest supply chain trade organization in the world.